The Family Court Practice 2017 (Red Book)

 Select a format

-Why should you buy The Family Court Practice 2017 (The Red Book)
+Why should you buy The Family Court Practice 2017 (Red Book)

-The Family Court Practice (The Red Book), covers the entire range of family business and contains all the essential materials you need to practise in the Family Court.
+The Family Court Practice (Red Book), covers the entire range of family business and contains all the essential materials you need to practise in the Family Court.

 The 25th edition is fully updated to include the latest case-law, full coverage of new and amended legislation, Practice Directions and guidance.
 It also contains fully and expertly annotated statutes and rules together with scores of unique step-by-step procedural guides, which direct you effortlessly to the relevant rules and annotation.